ChongzhiXu/ELEN6770_Library_Management_System/README.md

-### This is a depolyment guide for a library management system project inspired by mehmetpekdemir.
+### This is a depolyment guide for a library management system project inspired by [mehmetpekdemir](https://github.com/mehmetpekdemir/Library-Management-System).

-#### We developed and deployed a web application using Spring Boot, visit the main website on [url](http://3.141.43.205:8081/).
+#### We developed and deployed a web application using Spring Boot, visit the main website on this [URL http://3.141.43.205:8081/](http://3.141.43.205:8081/).

 ### Tech stack:
   - Spring Boot